shanencross/week-in-review/README.md

 ## Description

 Pratice project created for Epicodus coding bootcamp.
-Practice introduction to bootstrap.
+Practice introduction to Bootstrap.
 Summarizes what class has learned over the past week.

 ## License